 The largest universities in Vermont are University of Vermont (3,176 degrees awarded in 2020), Champlain College (1,838 degrees), and Norwich University (1,240 degrees).

 In 2020, the median property value in Vermont was $230,900, and the homeownership rate was 71.3%.

-The median property value in Vermont is $223,700, and the homeownership rate is 69.8%.
-Most people in Vermont commute by Drove Alone, and the average commute time is 21.5 minutes.
-The average car ownership in Vermont is 2 cars per household.
+Most people in Vermont drove alone to work, and the average commute time was 23.3 minutes.
+The average car ownership in Vermont was 2 cars per household.